nakatsuma/probability_and_statistics/README.md

 I strongly recommend using [Anaconda](https://www.anaconda.com/).
 It can install Python along with numerous essential packages at once and allows us to manage those packages flexibly.

+### Notice for Mac users about an Apple Silicon Chip

+Unfortunately, PyMC cannot be installed on a Mac with an Apple Silicon chip (e.g., M1) yet.
+Please wait for a while until it supports the chip.

 ### Step 1: Installing Anaconda

 1. If you have an older Anaconda on your PC, uninstall it completely by folloiwng [instructions](https://docs.anaconda.com/anaconda/install/uninstall/).